Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Gaussian Kernels

 Moreover, the $d$-dimensional Gaussian kernel $G_{\vtheta}$ can be written as the product of univariate Gaussian kernels $G_{\theta_k}$ for $k\in\NN_d$, that is,

-It is well-known that the Gaussian kernel is positive definite on $\Rd$.
-Since the space $\Rd$ is not a compact space, there is a question whether we can still apply the theorems of Section~\ref{s:RKBS-PDK} for the Gaussian kernels.
-The reason of the compactness of $\Domain$ above is that there are two conditions needed for the constructions and the imbedding.
-One is to guarantee the integral operator $I_K$ is a compact operator from $\Leb_2(\Domain)$ to $\Leb_2(\Domain)$ such that the continuous positive definite kernel $K$ has countable positive eigenvalues and continuous eigenfunctions by the Mercer theorem.
-The other one is to assure $\mu\left(\Domain\right)<\infty$.
-By the theoretical results given in the papers \cite{FasshauerHickernellWozniakowski2012,FasshauerHickernellWozniakowski2012MCQMC} and \cite[Section~4.4]{SteinwartChristmann2008}, we can also obtain these two important conditions for the Gaussian kernels even though $\Rd$ is not compact.
+It is well-known that the Gaussian kernel is a strictly positive definite kernel on $\Rd$.
+Since the space $\Rd$ is not compact, there is a question whether the theorems in Section~\ref{s:RKBS-PDK} are applicable to the Gaussian kernels.
+The reason of the condition of the compactness of $\Domain$ in Section~\ref{s:RKBS-PDK} is that there are two conditions needed for the constructions and the imbedding.
+One is to guarantee the integral operator $I_K$ is a compact operator from $\Leb_2(\Domain)$ to $\Leb_2(\Domain)$.
+Thus, the continuous positive definite kernel $K$ has countable positive eigenvalues and continuous eigenfunctions by the Mercer theorem.
+The other one is to ensure $\mu\left(\Domain\right)<\infty$.
+By the theoretical results given in papers \cite{FasshauerHickernellWozniakowski2012,FasshauerHickernellWozniakowski2012MCQMC} and \cite[Section~4.4]{SteinwartChristmann2008}, we also obtain these two important conditions for the Gaussian kernels even though $\Rd$ is not compact.